hackworthltd/primer-app/README.md

 ## Build system

-All of the packages in this monorepo are built with the [Vite build system](https://vitejs.dev/guide/).
+We use the [Vite build system](https://vitejs.dev/guide/).
 While this build system isn't as full-featured as [Create React App](https://create-react-app.dev), it's much simpler, more agile, and significantly faster than [Webpack](https://webpack.js.org), which underpins Create React App and is a major contributor to Create React App's complexity.

 We use [`pnpm`](https://pnpm.io/) to manage packages and run commands.